Chapter 19 - 1 Working with Solutions (pg. 600-603)

 D. Reactions of bases

-1. Doesn’t react with metals or carbonates
+1. Doesn’t react with metals

 2. Some Important Bases